 - gn_*.txt on new game (as of JIP LN 56.34).

 Seems like they share scripting abilities with RunBatchScript, meaning local variables and if/else support.
 As of xNVSE 6.21, text scripts support practically full range of NVSE expressions, including loops and lambdas.
+File size of a text script cannot exceed 16384 bytes.

 What’s the catch?